jemygraw/langgraphgo/examples/basic_example/README.md

 ## Features Demonstrated

 ### 1. Basic Graph Execution
-- Creating a simple MessageGraph
+- Creating a simple StateGraph
 - Adding nodes with processing functions
 - Setting up edges and entry points
 - Compiling and invoking the graph